giuliofoletto/rethebes/README.md

 The module that loads the CPU uses [code](https://github.com/GaetanoCarlucci/CPULoadGenerator/) by Gaetano Carlucci and Giuseppe Cofano (MIT licensed).
 In addition to `LibreHardwareMonitorLib` (MPL licensed), the code depends on other open source python packages that are downloaded automatically during installation.
 See [pyproject.toml](pyproject.toml) for the list.
+AI was used only for GitHub action workflows.